The call for applications for the Fall 2025 cohort is now open. The application deadline is Monday, 8 September, 2025.

 After completing Spark phase one, participants may enter phase two, in which they form teams across disciplines and identify and develop a research topic for their project.

-Teams must include researchers from at least three of the EWUU alliance institutes (TU/e, Wageningen University & Research, Utrecht University, and UMC Utrecht) and its members should form a truly interdisciplinary combination together.
+Teams must include researchers from at least three of the EWUU alliance institutes (Eindhoven University of Technology, Wageningen University & Research, Utrecht University, and University Medical Centre Utrecht) and its members should form a truly interdisciplinary combination together.
 CUCo encourages interaction between the humanities, social and natural sciences, and everything in between.
 The main applicant of a Spark phase two proposal should be past the postdoc stage.

-Proposals are reviewed by the Spark criteria outlined below.
-Teams whose proposal is approved will be supported with a € 9.000 lump-sum grant.
+Proposals are reviewed based on the Spark criteria outlined below.
+Teams whose proposal is approved will be supported with a € 9,000 lump-sum grant.
 This grant can be used to finance meetings and events, project assistants, facilitators, field trips, et cetera.

 Prospect of the team